Where to Stay in Lake Como First Time: 16 Best Towns & Areas

 The whole area boasts incredible landscapes.
 In fact, the town itself is built over and around the Orrido di Bellano ravine.
 The gorge runs through the center of Bellano, with a viewing bridge winding across and offering a bird’s eye view of the river and dramatic waterfalls.

-Best places to stay in Bellano:
+Best places to stay in Lake Como in Bellano:

 Villa Marina – Como lake Located in Bellano, this b&b has a private beach area, lake-view terraces, and an on-site car parking.
 There are plenty of activities nearby such as snorkelling, cycling and canoeing.